ASSERT-KTH/MEWE/README.md

 # MEWE pipeline

 MEWE uses an extended LLVM linker and CROW to build multivariant binaries.
 In the following diagram, we dissect how it works.

-It first compiles the cargo based project collecting the intermediate LLVM bitcodes.
-The collected bitcodes are linker together to build a massive LLVM bitcode containing the cargo application.
-This LLVM bitcode is them passed to CROW to generate the program variants.
-The variants are passed to the linker to generate the multivarint LLVM bitcode.
+MEWE first compiles the cargo based project collecting their intermediate LLVM bitcodes.
+The collected bitcodes are linked together to build a cumulative LLVM bitcode containing the full cargo application.
+MEWE then makes a CROW-pass to generate the program variants.
+The variants are passed to our linker to generate the multivarint LLVM bitcode.
-The generated LLVM bitcode needs to be fixed depending on the target.
-For example, for was32-wasi, MEWE, tampers the entrypoint of the multivariant LLVM bitcode and creates a new cargo project that calls this new function.
-Then the regular compiler understand the missing dependencies and creates the final valid binary.
+MEWE fixes the generated LLVM bitcode depending on the compilation target.
+For example, for was32-wasi target, MEWE, tampers the entrypoint of the multivariant LLVM bitcode and creates a new cargo project that calls this new function.
+The final stage, is the regular compiler, which understands the missing dependencies and creates the final valid binary.

 ![diagram](docs/diagram3.png)